EDITORIAL: Irrational fear of medical marijuana

 But, sadly, not even pleas from desperate parents whose children suffer daily can sway a majority to abandon a mistake made a generation ago.

-Gov. Tom Corbett is so far removed from the level-headed Shaffer, his GOP predecessor, that he wouldn't support medicinal marijuana even if a doctor said it was his 2-year-old grandson's last hope.
+Gov. Tom Corbett is so far removed from the level-headed Shaffer, his GOP predecessor, that he said he wouldn't support medicinal marijuana even if a doctor said it was his 2-year-old grandson's last hope.

 That's a rare and frightening form of irrationality.